 The Venable–Comanche Trail loop is recommended in summer and early fall, as many of the higher reaches are covered with snow from November through spring (much of the trail is above treeline).
 Outside that timeframe, it’s wise to check trail conditions with the U.S. Forest Service before you head out.

 From Westcliffe, drive south on CO 69 to Schoolfield Road (CR 140) and turn right.
-Go about six and a half miles to Alvarado Campground, then follow the signs to the Comanche-Venable trailhead.
+Go about 6.5 miles to Alvarado Campground, then follow the signs to the Comanche-Venable trailhead.

 Photos: Photo 1 courtesy of Steve Weltner; photos 2, 3 and 4 courtesy of Ethan Beute.